ArielDomchik/check-operating-system-script/README.md

 - Distribution Check: Reads the OS release file (/etc/*-release) to identify the Linux distribution.
 Searches for patterns using grep with the -i flag for case-insensitive matching and the -q flag to suppress output.
 - Result Printing: Prints specific information based on the detected distribution.
 Supported distributions: RedHat, CentOS, SuSe.
 Displays a generic message if the distribution is unrecognized.

-I have tested the script in Ubuntu, SuSe, RedHat, CentOS and macOS via EC2 instances in AWS.
+The script has been tested successfully on various Linux distributions, including Ubuntu, SuSe, RedHat, CentOS, and macOS (using EC2 instances on AWS).

-This task provided me an opportunity to learn about Unix commands and bash scripting.
+This task provided an excellent opportunity to gain practical knowledge of linux commands and bash scripting.
+It was a valuable learning experience, and I thoroughly enjoyed the challenge.
-I Enjoyed the challenge!